-The University of Milan supports the international mobility of students by offering them periods of study and internships abroad, a unique opportunity to enrich their education in a new and stimulating context.
-The agreements signed by the university with more than 300 universities in the 27 EU countries as part of the Erasmus+ programme enable regularly enrolled students to carry out part of their studies at one of the partner universities or to follow internship programmes in companies, training and research centres and other organisations.
-Similar opportunities for international mobility are also guaranteed for destinations outside Europe, thanks to the collaborative relationships established by the University with numerous prestigious institutions.
+The University of Milan supports international mobility by providing its students with the opportunity to spend study and internship periods abroad.
+It is a unique chance to enrich your educational path in a new exciting environment.
+The agreements entered into by the University with over 300 universities from the 27 EU member countries under the European Erasmus+ programme allow regularly enrolled students to carry out part of their studies at one of the partner universities or to undertake internships at companies, training and research centres and other organisations.

+Similar international mobility opportunities are provided outside Europe, through agreements with a number of prestigious institutions.